heinnurmhanna/cyclistic-bike-share-analysis/README.md

 Data shows that:
 - Both rider groups frequently use classic bikes.
 - Members show strong adoption of electric bikes, likely for commuting efficiency.
-- Casual riders use docked bikes more often.
+- Casual riders use electric bikes more often.

 Casual riders appear to prioritize accessibility and flexibility, while members prioritize efficiency and reliability.